 In order to determine the best low sperm count treatment options, we will ask you whether there were any operations in the groin region, undescended testicles in adolescence or whether there has been any significant harm or disease in the genital zone.
-Be open, and take the benefit of effective treatment options.
+Be open, and take the benefit of effective treatment options for male infertility.

-What are the causes of low sperm count?
+What are the causes of low sperm count (Male Infertility)?